emavap/HeatingControl/README.md

 1. **Is the schedule enabled?** If disabled, skip it.
 2. **Is automatic heating enabled globally?** If not, skip all schedules.
 3. **Time Window Check**:
-   - If "Always Active" is enabled, this check passes automatically
-   - Otherwise, check if current time is between start_time and end_time
+   - Check if current time is between start_time and end_time
    - Handles schedules that span midnight (e.g., 22:00 to 07:00)
 4. **Presence Check**:
    - If "Only When Home" is enabled, at least one device tracker must be "home"